Shire, Ethiopia: 21st century

 Since late 2019 swarms of desert locust have damaged crops in the horn of Africa leaving up to one million people in Ethiopia in need of food aid according to the UN.

 The Tigray War that began in November 2020 and the COVID-19 pandemic in Ethiopia aggravated the food situation in Tigray Region.
 The situation was particularly bad in Shire, with 100,000 internally displaced people.
 About ten percent of the children were diagnosed (by arm measurements) as having severe acute malnutrition.
-The DX Open Network, based in the UK and analysing satellite images, found that two warehouse-style structures in the UN World Food Program compound at Hitsats refugee camp had been "very specifically destroyed."
+The DX Open Network, based in the UK and analysing satellite images, found that two warehouse-style structures in the UN World Food Programme compound at Hitsats refugee camp had been "very specifically destroyed."
 Doctors Without Borders found that in the parts of Adigrat, Adwa and Axum that they had access to, in other parts of Tigray Region, the civilian casualties were "extremely high".

 Climate

 Shire has a tropical savanna climate (Köppen climate classification Aw) with average rainfall reaching 905 mm.